 By mixing and dissolving baking soda in water, the mixture obtained can help wash away stains in the grout without much effort.

 Natural ingredient for grout polishing: vinegar and lemon

-Have you ever thought that common things in your kitchen can become handy sometime when dealing with tough cleaning jobs?
-White vinegar is known as an effective material to deal with the grout.
+Have you ever thought that common things in your kitchen can become handy sometimes when dealing with tough cleaning jobs?
+White vinegar is known as an effective material to deal with grout.

 It is natural and, most importantly, affordable and accessible.
 Compared with other cleaning materials like bleach and other commercial cleaning products, it is relatively gentle.
 It should be noted that vinegar should not be applied on natural stone tiles and ceramic tiles as it could damage the tile.

 Apart from vinegar, lemons are also natural products that can be used for cleaning the grout effectively.
 Simply drench the grout with lemon juice and wait for ten minutes before wiping the grout with a piece of wet cloth.
 Maybe expired lemons are not entirely a waste after all.

 Other cleaning products for the grout